Procedure for Policy Management

 1. A representative of Unit must download and complete the "Memorandum of Request to Retire a University Policy" form.

-2. The completed memorandum must be printed on the Unit's letterhead and signed by the Policy's Issuing Officer, or, in rare cases where the Issuing Officer is no longer with the University, a designee selected in consultation with the Office of Ethics and Policy.
+• The Policy's Issuing Officer must sign the completed memorandum using a wet-ink signature or a digital/electronic signature method that is acceptable to the University.
+In rare cases where the Issuing Officer is no longer with the University, a designee selected in consultation with the Office of Ethics and Policy.

 2. The Unit must email the completed memorandum to the Office of Ethics and Policy.